novalramdhani/novalramdhani/README.md

 ## Hello 👋 I'm Noval Ramdhani.

-A web developer who lives in Indonesia, a technology enthusiast.

-Passionate about science, passion for new things and love to learn.

 - 🌱 I'm currently learning Laravel and Ruby On Rails
 - 🤓 Tech-loving and Linux enthusiast
 - 🔥 Fun fact: Love Anime